sensu/sensu-docs-legacy/docs/0.29/reference/plugins.md

     -v, --verbose                    Enable verbose logging
-    -p, --plugin PLUGIN              Install a Sensu PLUGIN -P, --plugins PLUGIN[,PLUGIN]    PLUGIN or comma-delimited list of Sensu plugins to install -s, --source SOURCE              Install Sensu plugins from a custom SOURCE
+    -p, --plugin PLUGIN              Install a Sensu PLUGIN -P, --plugins PLUGIN[,PLUGIN]    PLUGIN or comma-delimited list of Sensu plugins to install -e, --extension EXTENSION        Install a Sensu EXTENSION -E, --extensions EXTENSION[,EXT] EXTENSION or comma-delimited list of Sensu extensions to install -s, --source SOURCE              Install Sensu plugins and extensions from a custom SOURCE -c, --clean                      Clean up (remove) other installed versions of the plugin(s) and/or extension(s) -x, --proxy PROXY                Install Sensu plugins and extensions via a PROXY URL
 ~~~

 _NOTE: `sensu-install` is only available in Sensu Core >= `0.21.0`._